pingcap/docs/tiup/tiup-component-cluster-display.md

 - SSH Client Type
 - Dashboard address
 - The table with the following fields:
-    - ID: node ID, composed of `IP:PORT`
+    - ID: the node ID, composed of `IP:PORT`
     - Role: the service role deployed on this node (such as TiDB, TiKV)
     - Host: the IP of the machine corresponding to the node
     - Ports: the port number occupied by the service
-    - OS/Arch: the operating system and machine architecture of this node
+    - OS/Arch: the operating system and the machine architecture of this node
     - Status: the current status of the node service
     - Data Dir: the data directory of the service. `-` means no data directory.
     - Deploy Dir: the deployment directory of the service